-The purpose of the financial indicators is to provide recognizable and impactful measures that help define the Town's financial well-being.
+The purpose of the financial indicators is to provide recognizable and impactful measures that help to the financial well-being of the Town.
 Overall Natick remains in a stable fiscal condition

-The following slides contain 15 measures plus supplementary information to provide context to the Town's financial health.
+The following slides contain 15 measures plus supplementary information to provide context to the financial health of the Town.
 Each slide has a graph, a trend guideline, analysis, and a traffic light for measures (green - favorable, yellow - marginal, red - unfavorable).

 - Trend Guideline: A decline in property tax revenues (constant dollars) is considered a warning indicator. - Analysis: Property tax revenues are analyzed separately because it is the Town's primary revenue source for both operating and capital spending.
 Increases due to overrides, while enhancing the Town's ability to deliver services, must be weighed against the impact on taxpayers ability to pay.
-Significant increases to property tax revenues are derived from New Growth and overrides.
+Significant increases to property tax revenues are derived from new growth and overrides.